Azure-Samples/genai-gateway-apim/README.md

 azd up
 ```

-> NOTE: You'll be asked to select:
+You'll be asked to select:
-> - An environment name.
-You can enter any value you'd like.
-For example: "apim-genai".
-The value serves as a prefix for naming resources in your deployment.
+- An environment name.
+For example, `apim-genai`.
+This value serves as a prefix for naming resources in your deployment.
-> - The Azure subscription to use.
+- An Azure subscription.
-> - An Azure location.
+- An Azure location.
+- An `apimLocation`.
+Enter a value of `koreacentral`.
+The new API Management SKUv2 tier is used in this demo which is supported in the [following regions](https://learn.microsoft.com/azure/api-management/v2-service-tiers-overview#supported-regions).

 ### Inspect environment variables

 After running the `azd up` command, an environment file will be generated for you at `src/.env`.
-Here's what's in the auto-generated file:
+Here's some of the key information added to the `.env` file.

 ```bash
 SUBSCRIPTION_KEY="<Your Subscription Key>"